Ability is what you’re capable of doing.

 Attitude determines how well you do it.

 My relationship with running is a roller coaster.
 I started running in high school as a way to lose weight and to give myself a challenge.
 The summer after joining track, my friend and I became addicted and would run in the mornings and at night after work.
 It worked-I lost a lot of weight that summer (about 30 pounds).
 In college I kept running more because it was something that I had to do not something that I really wanted to do.
-I ran to keep up with my PT for the Air Force and to try to keep those college el bees in check (late night food and unhealthy choices caused the weight to slowly return).
+I ran to keep up with my PT for the Air Force and to try to keep those college LB’s in check (late night food and unhealthy choices caused the weight to slowly return).
 After I graduated and moved to Chicago, I signed up for my first ever race.
 I needed something to distract me: I was in a new city 2 hours away from home and my then boyfriend (now husband) was getting ready to deploy for 6 months.
 I needed something to keep my mind off of that-so I ran.
 And I loved the freedom that it gave me.
 It was my time think about everything or nothing at all.
 It also made me fall in love with Chicago.
 It’s by far my favorite place to run.
 Now I run because I just love it.
-I love the way it makes me feel and that it’s time out of my day that I devote just to myself.
+Running is my therapy.
+It’s time out of my day to devote solely to myself.

 2011 Lake Country 1/2 Marathon- Oconomowoc, WI.
 2:25:37.
 Another 1/2 marathon ran on a whim.
 You thought I would’ve learned the first time.
 I was over at my best friend’s house one day and she told me that she was training for her first 1/2 marathon and talked me into running it with her.
 I had already missed out on a few weeks of training and I was still feeling the effects of an ankle sprain that I had suffered from 4 months prior.
 I probably should’ve sat this one out, but I wanted to keep myself in shape after our wedding, so I ran it anyway.
 I was not prepared, not mentally or physically.
 I remember laying in bed the morning of and hearing the thunderstorm outside.
 I prayed that they would cancel the race so that I wouldn’t have to run it.
 That was a first for me and from that day on I promised myself that I would never run that long of a distance without being prepared first.
 I woke up and ran it and did better than I thought I would.
 Still…the itch is there: I know I can do better.
 I can run faster.